 The cost of cremation for a child or infant is typically lower than the cost for an adult.
 The lower price is mainly due to the lower body mass of the deceased.
 They would be smaller than the average adult, so the cremation process is quicker and uses less resources.

 The cremation cost varies and can be determined by contacting a crematorium or funeral home.
 At Eirene, pricing information is on our downloadable pricing sheet.
 It lists standard pricing for adults, children, and infants, as well as stillborn babies.
 It also lists possible additional costs that may apply.

-Eirene's standard cost for the cremation of an adult is $2,500.
+Eirene's standard cost for the cremation of an adult starts at $1,900.
 The cost for the cremation of a child or infant is less than half the price.
 For a child aged 1 to 12, the cremation process costs $1,200.
 The cremation of an infant under the age of one, including a stillborn child, is $1,000.

 What is included in the cremation fee?

 There are services usually included in cremation fees, apart from the cost for the cremation process.
 Again, these vary from place to place, as does the price, but it often includes services such as documentation, transportation, preparation, and the cost for cremation.